kawansoft/AceQL.Client/README.md

 ```
 You then can read `ProgressIndicator.Percent` property in your watching thread.

+## Advanced Usage

-## Using outer Authentication without a password  and with an AceQL Session ID
+### Using outer authentication without a password  and with an AceQL Session ID

 Some working environments (Intranet, etc.) require that the client user authenticates himself without a password.
 Thus, it is not possible for this users to authenticate though the AceQL client SDK.